Loss-to-Liquidation Ratio definition

 More Definitions of Loss-to-Liquidation Ratio

-Loss-to-Liquidation Ratio means, as of the last Business Day of each Month, a percentage equal to: DR -- C where: DR = The Expected Net Value of all Eligible Receivables which became Defaulted Receivables in the Month immediately prior to the date of calculation.
-C = Collections on such Eligible Receivables in the Month immediately prior to the date of calculation.
+Loss-to-Liquidation Ratio means, as of the last Business Day of each month, a percentage equal to: DR/C where: DR= The Expected Net Value of all Purchased Receivables which became Defaulted Receivables in the four week period immediately prior to the date of calculation.
+C= Collections in the four week period immediately prior to the date of calculation.

 Loss-to-Liquidation Ratio means, on any Monthly Report Date and continuing until (but not including) the next Monthly Report Date, the ratio (expressed as a percentage) of (i) the aggregate Outstanding Balance of all Receivables that became Charged-Off Receivables during the immediately preceding Monthly Settlement Period to (ii) the aggregate amount of Collections of Receivables actually received during the immediately preceding Monthly Settlement Period.